• Skip to main content

 • Geek translation: military-grade AI helps satellites to avoid destruction or damage from debris.
 This means you can worry less about your satellite encountering its doom in outer space.
 The automatic avoidance is an advanced feature by Starlink.

-Last Updated: September 24, 2024Filed Under: Featured, Science & TechTagged With: Geek News, space, SpaceX, Starlink
+Last Updated: September 24, 2024Filed Under: Featured, Science & TechTagged With: Geek News, Space, SpaceX, Starlink

 Talk Amongst Yourselves – Build the Geek Army